Online Architecture Degrees

 Architecture Career Outlook and Salary Information

 Overall, architecture is a lucrative and progressive field that has a positive future outlook.
 As there are a number of different specializations within the world of architecture, we recommend that you research the various careers before committing to a degree program.
 The United States Bureau of Labor Statistics is a great starting point for understanding the reality of a career in architecture.

-By the year 2024, the BLS projects that general architects will experience 7% employment growth while landscape architects will see occupational growth of approximately 5%.
-Both of these growth rates are on par with the national average, and these numbers will result in the continual addition of new jobs within the field.
-When it comes to average salaries, it is reported that architects and landscape architects can expect to make approximately $76,100 and $63,810 respectively each year.
+By the year 2029, the BLS projects that general architects will experience 1% employment growth while landscape architects will see an occupational decline of approximately 2%.
+When it comes to average salaries, it is reported that architects and landscape architects can expect to make approximately $80,750 and $69,360 respectively each year.

 View our list of the top 40 Architecture careers to compare jobs and salaries in this field.

 Is an Online Degree in Architecture Right for me?